nzzdev/Storytelling-Styleguide/pages/style/colors.md

 We have predefined colors for a number of countries, including Switzerland, France, Germany, Netherlands, United Kingdom and the United States.
 When other colors are needed for a country that is not part of the predefined list, please do the research to find out what color the party identifies with and then choose from a similar color already defined.
 For example, if the People's Party in Spain identifies with a lighter blue, you could take the blue currently defined for the Democratic party in the United States.
 Please try to remain consistent by asking others in the team or checking Q for charts already addressing elections in the country in question.

+## How to generate "light" versions of party colors

+We use [Chroma.js](https://gka.github.io/palettes) to interpolate between the regular party color and white.
+Chroma.js can calculate any number of steps between two colors so that they are visually at equal distance.
+To get the light color of the Spanish "Más País" then, we would input `#54ba00, #ffffff` and set the number of colors to `3` to get the middle value: `#b2dd90`.

 ### Switzerland

 ```color-palette|span-1